 Looking for help with your family tree?

-My name is Jessica Feinstein and I am a member of the Register of Qualified Genealogists.
+My name is Jessica Feinstein and I am a professional genealogist.
+I am a member of the Register of Qualified Genealogists.

 I have been researching my own family for many years, as well as teaching others how to do it and helping them share their family stories.
 I love to solve mysteries and I don’t give up – sometimes you just have to be patient and then all the pieces of the puzzle come together.
 Don’t leave it too late, whether you are researching your own ancestors or creating something to pass on to your descendants.
 Make sure that your family stories are not lost forever.